Azure/missionlz/src/docs/command-line-deployment.md

       --tier2-sub-id -2 [OPTIONAL] subscription ID for tier 2 network and resources (defaults to the value provided for -s --subscription-id)
 ```

-For example, if I wanted to deploy into four subscriptions (one for each network) and provide my own name for created resource, I could do so like:
+For example, if I wanted to deploy into four subscriptions (one for each network) and provide my own name for created resources, I could do so like:

 ```bash
 src/deploy.sh -s {my_mlz_configuration_subscription_id} \